 Every workplace requires constant maintenance.
 Installation, repair, and servicing of equipment and machines, although routine, always holds an element of danger for personnel performing the tasks.

 Injury can occur as a result of the inadvertent startup of machines, equipment or processes, contact with live circuits or an unexpected release of stored energy.

 Avoid these hazards.
 Effective lockout procedures isolate energy and control machinery and equipment - helping to protect the operators, maintenance personnel and the machines themselves.

 Training on Lockout Tagout Devices

 If tagout devices are used, further training on tagout systems need to emphasize that:

-Lockout Tagout Training General requirements
+OSHA lockout Tagout Training General requirements

 Training must ensure that the purpose and function of your energy control plan are understood and that employees gain the needed knowledge and skills to safely apply, use, and remove hazardous energy controls.
 Minimum training must include: